By Hannah Kopinski

 Peer Reviewed

 Mrs. S sat up straight and made excellent eye contact.
 Her tone was pleasant.
-She wore a colorful yellow shirt and dark green pants, and was accompanied by her husband; …
+She wore a colorful yellow shirt and dark green pants, and was accompanied by …